How I Trained 100+ Engineers to Code with AI Agents (Cursor + Claude)

 Layer 3 — GitHub Copilot for Line-by-Line Assistance

 Still valuable for fast completions within a file — especially for boilerplate-heavy areas like FHIR resource mapping and Angular form generation.
+Copilot's IDE integration for line-level suggestions complements Cursor Agent Mode for longer tasks.
+We treat it as a secondary suggestion layer that does not require explicit prompting — it is always present, and engineers accept or reject suggestions fluidly.

 The Daily Workflow Playbook